gus-lio/Rock-Paper-Scissors-js/README.md

 # Rock, Paper, Scissors

-Play a best-of-five match against the computer using the console.
+<p>Play a best-of-five match against the computer using the console.<br>
-Programmed using Javascript and HTML.
+Programmed using Javascript and HTML.</p>